 The company has made a few improvements, yet aside from the kill-switch, there are no new features as such.

-VPN Unlimited offers decent protection, performance all for a decent price.
+VPN Unlimited offers decent protection, performance all for a reasonable price.
 If security is a concern, it may be suitable.
+(Get VPN Unlimited and SAVE 75% with this Special Deal)